The Big Sick: Release

 The Big Sick premiered at the Sundance Film Festival on January 20, 2017.
-Shortly after, Amazon Studios acquired distribution rights to the film, after bids from Sony Pictures and Fox Searchlight Pictures.
+Shortly after, Amazon Studios acquired distribution rights to the film, after bids from Sony Pictures Worldwide Acquisitions, Fox Searchlight Pictures, Focus Features and Paramount Pictures.
 The $12 million acquisition marked the second-largest deal of the 2017 festival.
 Lionsgate partnered with Amazon on the U.S. release, and spent around $20 million on marketing the film.
 It also screened at South by Southwest on March 16, 2017, where it won an Audience Award in the category Festival Favorites.
 The film began a limited release on June 23, 2017, before going wide on July 14, 2017.

 Controversy

-There was backlash for the movie due to South Asian women being portrayed as stereotypical and undesirable.
+There was backlash against the movie due to South Asian women being portrayed as stereotypical and undesirable.
 Also, Vella Lovell, a half White and Black actress who is not of South Asian descent, played a Pakistani love interest with a strained accent.

-In October 2021, Kumail Nanjiani said, "Our movie was the first one in a long time where there were multiple Desi female characters, and the first few you see are reduced...People wanted to see themselves.
-It’s something I completely regret.
-I would not do it that way now.”
+In 2021, Kumail Nanjiani said, "Our movie was the first one in a long time where there were multiple Desi female characters, and the first few you see are reduced...People wanted to see themselves.
+It's something I completely regret.
+I would not do it that way now."